 [Anthroposophic Press, 1986.]

 In the lectures published as SOUL ECONOMY AND WALDORF EDUCATION, Rudolf Steiner worked hard to make Waldorf schooling seem sensible.
 He did not succeed, but who can blame him?
-The foundation of Waldorf schooling is Anthroposophy, an occult religion.
+The foundation of Waldorf schooling is Anthroposophy, a system of occult, mystical, pagan beliefs.
 Waldorf schools are no more sensible than Anthroposophy itself.

-The book's title, incorporating the term "soul economy," refers to the Anthroposophical doctrine that children, like all humans, are beings of body, spirit, and soul.
+The book's title, incorporating the term "soul economy," refers to the Anthroposophical doctrine that children, like all humans, have bodies, souls, and spirits.
 Waldorf schools are "economical" when they carefully tend to all three levels of human existence.
 "Soul economy" is the husbanding and nurturing of a child's soul within his/her entire being, especially as this is undertaken by the self-appointed, unordained clergy who constitute a true-believing Waldorf faculty.
 [See, e.g., "Schools as Churches".]

-Shown above is a somewhat antiquated edition of the book, interesting for • having a design created by Rudolf Steiner himself.
+Shown above is a somewhat antiquated edition of the book, interesting for having a design on the cover created by Rudolf Steiner himself.
 The text in this book is often blunt and even, at times, shocking.
-A newer edition (Anthroposophic Press, 2003) is a bit more circumspect — the translation from German to English tones down Steiner's assertions.
+A newer edition, titled simply SOUL ECONOMY, is a bit more circumspect — the translation from German to English tones down Steiner's assertions.
 In order to play fair, I will quote exclusively from the newer, toned-down book.

 [Anthroposophic Press, 2003.]

 Here, then, are some eye-opening statements made by Steiner in SOUL ECONOMY, 2003 edition.
 I have appended commentary to each statement.